Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 Across seven youth levels, Berahino was a member of England's squads, including the team that won the 2010 UEFA European Under-17 Championship in Liechtenstein.
 During that tournament, Berahino scored a goal during a group stage match against Turkey in Vaduz.
 Two years later, Berahino played on England's under-19 squad that reached the semifinals in Estonia.
 Additionally, Berahino also represented England at the 2011 FIFA U-20 World Cup, where England reached the Round of 16 despite three scoreless draws.

 At club level with West Bromwich Albion, Berahino progressed through the youth clubs and eventually to the club.
 One of the more memorable events in Berahino's career came on Sept.
 28, 2013, when his first goal of that season proved historic at Manchester United.
 That goal happened to be the game-winning goal for West Bromich Albion as the 2-1 victory secured the club's first victory at Old Trafford since December 1978.
 More recently, Berahino played for Stoke City, where at one point endured a goal-drought that lasted nearly 30 months.

-With his career in England's youth level, Berahino received a call-up from then England manager Roy Hodgson ahead of a Euro 2016 qualifying match at home to Slovenia on Nov.
-15, 2014, and a friendly at Scotland three days later.
-Berahino did not play in either game.
+Berahino received a call-up from then England manager Roy Hodgson before England's Euro 2016 qualifying match against Slovenia on Nov.
+15, 2014.
+The player also received another call-up three days for a friendly against Scotland, but Berahino did not play in either game.